colinmollenhour/Cm_Diehard/README.md

     Mage::registry('diehard') && Mage::helper('diehard')->setLifetime(300);

-## Example Dynamic Block Injection
+## Public vs Private Domain

-There are many ways to handle dynamic blocks in cached pages.
+You must take care that when caching is enabled for a page that you don't render anything that is specific to an individual visitor.
+The classic example is the "My Cart" link in the header which displays the number of items in the cart and the "Log In"/"Log Out" links.
+There are many ways to handle these private or "dynamic" blocks in cached pages.
 In general you must render generically for the cached responses and then regularly for the hole-punching responses.
 Here are some methods:

 ### Placeholders only